diasks2/pragmatic_segmenter/README.md

 ##Usage

 * If no language is specified, the library will default to English.
-* To specify a language use its two-digit [ISO 639-1 code](https://www.tm-town.com/languages).
+* To specify a language use its two character [ISO 639-1 code](https://www.tm-town.com/languages).

 ```ruby
 text = "Hello world.
 My name is Mr. Smith.
 I work for the U.S. Government and I live in the U.S. I live in New York."